 Then the Brazilian surfers arrived.
-When we heard they were coming, I immediately pictured the swaggering, loud ones from my teenage years and expected the placid nature of the island to become raucous and rowdy.
-This didn't happen.
-The men couldn't have been more friendly and inviting.
-Their love for their sport brought them annually to the Mentawais Islands from Portugal, Spain, Australia and Brazil to ride what they considered one of the most perfect waves in the world.
+When we heard they were coming, I immediately pictured the swaggering, loud ones from my teenage years and expected the calm nature of the island to become raucous and rowdy.
+This didn’t happen.
+The men couldn’t have been more friendly and inviting.
+Their love for their sport brought them annually to the Mentawais Islands from Portugal, Spain, Australia, and Brazil to ride what they considered one of the most perfect waves in the world.

-Guests have their own private bungalow, or "uma," within the 1.5 km of beachfront land, constructed by builders using indigenous wood and materials that also followed traditional Mentawais Island design.
-The bungalows are set far apart within the rich, beach landscape of banana leaves, butterflies and crabs hoisting their shell homes around the sand paths, lined by stones, that connected the bungalows to the Sikerei.
+Guests have their own private bungalow, or “uma,” within the 1.5 km of beachfront land, constructed by builders using indigenous wood and materials that also followed traditional Mentawais Island design.
+The bungalows are set far apart within the rich, beach landscape of banana leaves, butterflies, and crabs hoisting their shell homes around the sandy, stone-lined paths that connected the bungalows to the Sikerei.

 Mentawai Islands: The Surf Spots

-The resort is located in what is called the Playgrounds area, 15 surf spots within a 15-minute speedboat ride from Hidden Bay Resort, the closest called Hideaway and only a 3-minute speedboat ride away.
+The resort is located in what is called the Playgrounds area, 15 surf spots within a 15-minute speedboat ride from Hidden Bay Resort.
+The closest surfing area is called Hideaway and is only a 3-minute speedboat ride away.

 Alex told us.

-The guides determine where the optimal conditions are to take guests every morning and evening, making sure not to visit areas that are already too crowded.
+The surf guides determine where the optimal conditions are to take guests every morning and evening, making sure not to visit areas that are already too crowded.

 The Hidden Bay Resort Mentawai website says there is always a protected wave with an offshore wind somewhere.